 Soon after that, the bones of both women were discovered.
 Lisanne Froon’s bones looked as if they had decomposed naturally, as there were still bits of flesh attached to them.

-Police questioned the locals, tour guides, and other hikers who had been in the area at the time, but nothing besides the photos and call logs provided them with any evidence as to what had happened.
+Police questioned the locals, tour guides, and other hikers who had been in the area at the time, but nothing besides the photos and call logs provided them with evidence as to what had happened.
 There wasn’t even enough evidence to determine the cause of death.

 To this day, the disappearance and deaths of Kris Kremers and Lisanne Froon remain a harrowing mystery.